-Students withdrawing from school must:
+The process for officially withdrawing from school is:

-- 1. Complete a withdrawal form obtained from the Registrar's office. - 2.
-Complete an exit interview with the Retention Coordinator, Learning Services Coordinator, or the Registrar. - 3.
-Confirm withdrawal status.
+- 1. Complete a withdraw form available in the Registrar's office. - Complete an exit interview with the Student Success Coach, Learning Services Coordinator, or the Registrar. - 3.
+Complete an exit interview with the Financial Aid Office.